zoywongus/PokemonBattleAI/README.md

 Backbone skeleton turn based battling and classes from https://github.com/cesaralvrz/Pokemon-Battle-Simulator

+## Todo
+Ignore PP + Add status for moves + add stat boosting?
+Add speed
+Then add trainer class for 3v3 - 6v6
+Not too complex (no dig/fly mechanics and maybe no weather?)

 ### Translations to Keep Track?
 Note: all will use level 50 defaults 0EV/0IV so just round down each calculation